Why Reiner Fuellmich Was Guilty - Part 2

 Fuellmich told the court that he had to spend the money because his or his wife’s account could have been seized at any time.
 However, the Judgment rejects that explanation, because the funds were spent gradually, with a large portion left in the bank accounts for a correspondingly long time (p.
 42).

-Moreover, the bank loans relating to his property were repaid, not from CIC money, but from the €500,000 that he had borrowed through his lawyer, Marcel Templin, in relation to the transnational class action lawsuit that he allegedly had planned.
+Moreover, the bank loans relating to his property were repaid, not from CIC money, but from the €500,000 that he had borrowed through lawyer Marcel Templin, in relation to the transnational class action lawsuit that they allegedly had planned.
 The CIC money was instead spent over a long period on a divorce settlement, paying off a business loan, gardening expenses, paying off a loan on his mother’s house, and other private expenses (p.
 54).

-In July 2022, Viviane Fischer, who may have known or suspected that Fuellmich had spent the money primarily for private purposes, asked him to transfer €50,000 of the €700,000 he had received into the CIC account, which had by then been established (p.
+In July 2022, Viviane Fischer, who may have known or suspected that Fuellmich had spent the money primarily for private purposes (she denies any such suspicion at the time), asked him to transfer €50,000 of the €700,000 he had received into the CIC account, which had by then been established (p.
 22).

 Fuellmich replied on July 7, 2022, that